Ed Green's personal web page

 “Iterated elimination of dominated strategies in countable-strategy games” [working title] Draft, 2011.04.28.
 For an arbitrary countable ordinal, a two-player game requiring a dominated-strategy-elimination sequence of that length for its solution is constructed.
 It is embedded in a game having numbers in the unit interval as strategies, and having a payoff structure that is not less well behaved than some games studied in applied economics (for example, in auction theory) possess.
 It is argued that these examples call into question the ability of boundedly rational players to solve “nice” games.
 This conclusion complements antecedent results about the computational intractability of solving games with generic (randomly generated) payoff matrices.

-“Semi-decidable equivalence relations obtained by composition and lattice join of decidable equivalence relations” 2017.10.15.
-Composition, transitive closure, and lattice join (that is, transitive closure of a union) of equivalence relations are all operations that take pairs of decidable equivalence relations to equivalence relations that are semi-decidable, but that are not necessarily decidable.
+“Semi-decidable equivalence relations obtained by composition and lattice join of decidable equivalence relations” 2017.11.08.
+Composition and lattice join (transitive closure of a union) of equivalence relations are operations taking pairs of decidable equivalence relations to relations that are semi-decidable, but not necessarily decidable.
 This article addresses the question, is every semi-decidable equivalence relation obtainable in those ways from a pair of decidable equivalence relations?
-It is shown that every semi-decidable equivalence relation, of which every equivalence class is infinite, is so obtainable.
-An example is constructed of a semi-decidable, but not decidable, equivalence relation having finite equivalence classes that can be obtained from decidable equivalence relations in each of those three ways.
-Another example is constructed, in which such a relation cannot be obtained from decidable equivalence relations in any of the three ways.
+It is shown that every semi-decidable equivalence relation, of which every equivalence class is infinite, is obtainable as both a composition and a lattice join of decidable equivalence relations having infinite equivalence classes.
+An example is constructed of a semi-decidable, but not decidable, equivalence relation having finite equivalence classes that can be obtained from decidable equivalence relations, both by composition and also by lattice join.
+Another example is constructed, in which such a relation cannot be obtained from decidable equivalence relations in either of the two ways.

 “Embedding an analytic equivalence relation in the transitive closure of a Borel relation [Journal of Logic and Analysis 5:4 (2013)].
 The transitive closure of a reflexive, symmetric, Borel relation is an analytic equivalence relation.
 Does some smaller class contain the transitive closure of every reflexive, symmetric, closed relation?
 An essentially negative answer is provided here.
 The Baire space is homeomorphic to an open subset of itself, X, that has an open complement.
 It is shown that any analytic equivalence relation E on the Baire space can be embedded homeomorphically in the transitive closure of a reflexive, symmetric, closed relation on X. Specifically, the relation can be constructed as the union of two closed equivalence relations.
 This result shows that Aumann's common-knowledge operator can map individuals' information partitions of low complexity to a considerably more complex common-knowledge partition.